Vincent-the-gamer/Wenyan-Backend-Server/README.md

 ~~~

 ## Deploy
-This repo is "deploy ready", which means the the only 2 things you need to do are:
+This repo is "Deploy Ready", which means the only 2 things you need to do are:

 1. Copy the repo to your server, or directly `git clone` this repo on your server